SWE-Tech-Team-2025/Software-Voxci/README.md

 #### esp_32_wifi_communicator.py

 Manages the ESP32 connections and allows for messages to be sent by the code and received from the ESP32.

-Is called once to set up the connection and only runs when called.
+Outgoing messages come in two flavors:
+- OutMessage
+    Every parameter sent to the hardware device such as the voltage range and the frequency

+- StartStopTestMsg
+    Sends the start/stop message to the hardware, when stop is called during a test, the test will halt in its tracks

+There is only one version of the incoming message, we are mostly dealing with incoming sweeps, and all this data is handled by the InMessage class.

+Along with that we also have encoding for each, and two handler methods,listener_thread and sender_thread.
+Both of these handle live messages and place them into the respective queues, which the code then dequeues and handles.

+The buffer contains the text and data sent to the computer.
+It is set to 256 characters but can be changed for larger messages lengths.

 #### excel_export.py